PASTAplus/PEP/peps/pep-9.md

 - `permission.level` - The access level granted by this permission (enum of 'read', 'write' or 'changePermission').
 - `permission.granted_date` - The grant date and time of the permission.

 For example, if we are tracking permissions for a data package with metadata and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
 Linked to this collection would be a number of resources.
 Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection.
 The `resource.label` might be `water.csv` while the `resource.key` would be the PASTA URI `https://pasta.lternet.edu/package/data/eml/knb-lter-bes.1234.5/3fb3ef2e559fa42956b69226e9069058`.
 The `resource.type` would be `data`.
 Permissions would then be linked to these resources via `permission.resource_id`.
 Each permission would have a `permission.principal_id` of a user profile or user group, and a `permission.principal_type` of either `PROFILE` or `GROUP`.
-The `permission.level` would specify the level of access granted to the principal, and would be `READ`, `WRITE` or `OWNER`.
+The `permission.level` would specify the level of access granted to the principal, and would be `read`, `write` or `changePermission`.

-### AuthZ authorization algorithm
+### Authorization algorithm

-Premises for the AuthZ authorization algorithm are as follows:
+Premises for the authorization algorithm are as follows:

 1. All principals are denied access to all resources unless an ACR exists that explicitly allows access.
 2. An ACR only defines "allow" access to a resource.
 "Deny" access is not supported.